jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   __Personality__

   Linus Torvalds has a renowned personality.
 Some people thing it is a shtick or a comedy persona he puts on.
-But he is very uncaring in relating to others and can be really mean and aggressivly mean spirited to those who he has disagreements.
+But he is very uncaring in relating to others and can be really mean and aggressively mean spirited to those who he has disagreements.
 When approached about this Linus states that he only cares about the kernel and no one else matters to him.
 These links below provide some points and counter points about Linus.

 *  [Torvald's right to offend](http://www.wired.com/2013/07/linus-torvalds-right-to-offend/ "rights")
 *  [Torvald doesn't care](http://arstechnica.com/business/2015/01/linus-torvalds-on-why-he-isnt-nice-i-dont-care-about-you/ "Doesn't care")